-To the best of our knowledge, this item is not applicable to emissions calculations of The Coca-Cola Company.
+To the best of our knowledge, this item is not applicable to emissions calculations of The Coca-Cola Company, according to the GHG Protocol Scope 3 Guidance.

-(C-AC6.6/C-FB6.6/C-PF6.6) Can you breakdown your Scope 3 emissions by relevant business activity areas?
+(C-AC6.6/C-FB6.6/C-PF6.6) Can you break down your Scope 3 emissions by relevant business activity area?
 Yes